chinelo-obitube/abc-article/README.md

 4. Run `terraform apply -auto-approve` to create the kubernetes cluster
 5. Confirm the cluster has created and confirm by running the command `kubectl get nodes`.

-Configure the cluster to work on the command line
+## Create the deployment manifests and deploy the API
-1. Run the command :`gcloud container clusters get-credentials abctech --zone europe-west2-a --project my-bitnami-hosting`.
+1. Run the command :`gcloud container clusters get-credentials abctech --zone europe-west2-a --project my-bitnami-hosting` to configure the cluster on the command line
 2. Cd into deployments folder.
 3. Create the namespace using `kubectl apply -f namespace.yaml`.
 4. Create the deployment using `kubectl apply -f deployment.yaml`.